A Homeowner's Guide to the Roof Tax Credit

 Once your new, energy-efficient roof is installed, the final step is to claim your tax credit.
 The process is straightforward, but it requires a bit of organization and attention to detail.
 Think of it as the final, rewarding step in your home improvement project.
 By keeping your paperwork in order and understanding the key deadlines, you can ensure you get the full financial benefit you’ve earned.
 Let’s walk through exactly what you need to do to put that money back in your pocket.

-A Step-by-Step Guide to IRS Form 5695
+How to Fill Out IRS Form 5695

 To officially claim the credit, you’ll need to file IRS Form 5695, Residential Energy Credits, with your federal tax return.
 This is the form where you report your energy-efficient home upgrades, including your new cool roof.
 Before you start, make sure you have the Manufacturer’s Certification Statement for your roofing materials.
 This document proves your shingles meet the requirements.
 You don’t need to mail the certificate with your taxes, but you absolutely must keep it for your records.
 It’s your proof if the IRS ever has questions, so file it away somewhere safe with your other important tax documents.